-There is a ritual that goes with setting up the needed equipment from assembling the scope to some basic items you’ll need for body comfort, and it’s easy to forget something.
+There is a ritual that goes with setting up the required equipment from assembling the scope to some basic items you’ll need for body comfort, and it’s easy to forget something.
 But no worries.
 Below, we’ve compiled an astronomy tools list guaranteed to make your next stargazing expedition an enjoyable one.

 Though it’s fun to watch the sky with your naked eyes, at some point you want to get a better view and go for a telescope and its accompanying accessories.
 For those just starting out, there are four types of telescopes to choose from.
 They are reflectors, refractors, hybrid, and Dobsonian.
 You’ll also need to decide how powerful a telescope you need; do you want something portable that can be easily moved around or a heavy one that seems to propel you into distant galaxies?